-How to download Sims 4 custom content and mods
+How to download and install Sims 4 CC and mods

-There are a few different file types depending on what type of custom content or mods you’re downloading, so we’ll outline what to expect below:
+While it’s simple enough in theory, there are a few different file types depending on what type of custom content or mods you’re downloading.
+Here’s a breakdown of different types of custom content file:

 Most custom content (for items like clothing and objects) and mods will use the .package file extension.
 These require no formal installation and simply need to be placed within the mods folder or a relevant subfolder within that for them to work.